dmscn/debian-distro-igniter/.github/issue_template.md

 ## Prerequisites

-Please, assign your self to the issue and be sure to label it.

 - [ ] I am running the latest version
 - [ ] I checked the documentation/README and found no answer
 - [ ] I checked to make sure that was no equal issue